The short answer

 Bridges introduce exactly the risk Aeredium eliminates

 Bridge hacks are the single largest category of losses in crypto history, all caused by the lock-and-mint or wrapped-token model.
-Aeredium's 10-chain interoperability uses Kima Network's TSS-based settlement embedded in the execution layer.
-Native assets, no wrapped tokens, no smart-contract bridge to exploit.
+Aeredium's target 10-chain interoperability uses Kima Network's TSS-based settlement inside the execution layer.
+The intended model uses native assets, no wrapped tokens, and no smart-contract bridge to exploit.
 See the technical breakdown: Aeredium vs LayerZero.

 RWA platforms need infrastructure Aeredium provides at the base layer

 Tokenized asset platforms need verifiable execution, compliance-preserving privacy, cross-chain distribution, and fiat settlement rails.
-Aeredium provides all of these: TEE attestation, AES-256-GCM protocol-level encryption, 10-chain distribution, and direct bank API connectivity via AERLink, as base-layer primitives, not add-ons.
+Aeredium provides all of these: TEE attestation, AES-256-GCM protocol-level encryption, 10-chain distribution, and AERLink bank/API connectivity as a base-layer design target.
+Per the June 25 AMA, AERLink is still R&D/migration work rather than completed production infrastructure.

 Single-provider TEE just shifts the trust assumption to one cloud company